boiko88/django_netflix/readme.md

 ![img_6.png](img_6.png)

-7. Also, there is search functionality for based on the name, director's name and year of anume.
+7. Also, there is search functionality based on the name, director's name and year of anume.

 ![img_7.png](img_7.png)